SimDoc: Topic Sequence Alignment based Document Similarity Framework: Introduction

 \section{Introduction}

 Document similarity measures quantify the degree of semantic similarity between a pair of documents.
-These measures are usually modeled as functions which map two formally represented text documents to a real space.
+These measures are usually modeled as functions which map the semantic similarity between two documents to a real space.
 This function modeling is based on extraction of selected textual features that are either influenced by the \textit{hypothesis of distributional semantics} (which is primarily a keyword based statistical approach)~\cite{turney2010frequency} or by the \textit{principle of compositionality} as favored in compositional semantics~\cite{liang2013learning}.
-In recent times hybrid approaches, based on the principle of \textit{compositional distributional semantics}, have been adopted as well~\cite{clark2008compositional}.
+In recent times, hybrid approaches based on the principle of \textit{compositional distributional semantics} have been adopted as well~(\cite{clark2008compositional}).

 An effective similarity measure has a vast variety of applications.
-It can power content-based recommender systems, plagiarism detection~\cite{leung2007natural}, and document clustering systems.
-Further it can be utilized for various complex NLP tasks such as paraphrase identification~\cite{brockett2005support}, and textual entailment~\cite{zeichner2012crowdsourcing}.
-Modeling document similarity measure, however, is a non-trivial research problem.
+It can power content-based recommender systems, plagiarism detectors~\cite{leung2007natural}, and document clustering systems.
+Further, it can be utilized for various complex natural language processing (NLP) tasks such as paraphrase identification~\cite{brockett2005support}, and textual entailment~\cite{zeichner2012crowdsourcing}.
+Modeling document similarity measures, however, is a non-trivial research problem.
 This is primarily because text documents do not rigidly follow any grammatical structure or formal semantic theory.
 Moreover, there are several linguistic issues such as sentence paraphrasing, active/passive narration and syntactic variations, that a system needs to take in account.